Chapter 2. Administering hosts

 2.5.
 Editing the system purpose of multiple hosts

 You can edit the system purpose attributes of Red Hat Enterprise Linux hosts.
-For more information about system purpose, see Introduction to System Purpose in Performing a standard RHEL 8 installation.
+For more information about system purpose, see Configuring System Purpose using the subscription-manager command-line tool in Automatically installing RHEL 8.

 Prerequisites